This leaflet is about medicines that are used to treat high blood pressure (hypertension).

 - Your contact details as the reporter of the side-effect.

 It is helpful if you have your medication - and/or the leaflet that came with it - with you while you fill out the report.

 Other medicines for high blood pressure

 Apart from the five main classes of medicines listed above, sometimes other medicines are used to lower blood pressure.
 For example, methyldopa or alpha-blockers are sometimes used if there are problems with the more commonly used medicines.
 Doxazosin is an alpha-blocker commonly added when blood pressure is high despite being on other medicines.
 Spironolactone is another stronger 'water' tablet (diuretic) sometimes used as an add-on option for blood pressure which is difficult to control.
 Spironolactone is not usually given alongside ACE inhibitors or ARBs because the combination can cause potassium levels in the body to become dangerously high.
 Regular blood tests to check for this are needed if you are on this medication or medicine combination.

 Combinations of medicines

-One medicine can reduce high blood pressure (hypertension) to the target level in less than half of cases.
+One medicine alone may not be enough.
+One medicine alone can reduce high blood pressure (hypertension) to the target level in less than half of cases.
 It is common to need two or more different medicines to reduce high blood pressure to a target level.
 In about a third of cases, three medicines or more are needed to get blood pressure to the target level.
 So, for example, you may need an ACE inhibitor plus a calcium-channel blocker (and sometimes also another medicine) to control your blood pressure.
 This is just an example, and various combinations of medicines can be used.